voltraco/mineral/README.md

 A simplified fork of the pug/jade template language.

 # MOTIVATION
-The core parts of `pug` (not including 3rd party dependencies) amount to about 16,700 lines of code (vs mineral about 600).
-Being so large it can be hard to debug.
-It also has serveral features we never use.
-We also wanted something that was intended to fit with modern frameworks like react, preact or choo.
+Mineral is a language that compiles to markup.
+It's similar to Jade (aka [pug](https://pugjs.org).
+Its goal is to be a light-weight alternative to pug.
+A significantly smaller codebase, a slimmer set of features, some improvements and the ability to output dom trees as well as html.

 # BUILD
 [![Build Status](https://travis-ci.org/voltraco/mineral.svg)](https://travis-ci.org/voltraco/mineral)

 # EXAMPLE
-Here is an example `.min` file, it looks a lot like pug/jade.
+Here is an example `.min` file, it looks a lot like jade/pug.

 ```jade
 html